 With a family of four, staying in an apartment can work out to be more economical than a hotel.
-We prefer taking it up in a central location and stock it up with little grocery from a nearby store.
+We prefer taking it up in a central location and stock it up with little groceries from a nearby store.

-4. Use public transport
+4. Use Public Transport

-5. Length of the trip
+5. Length of the Trip

 You don’t have to necessarily go away for a long trip even a weekend trip with children can have positive effects.
 The goal is to spend time, laugh a lot and have unlimited fun.

 It’s always nice to locate the restaurants of your choice where your children will be more comfortable.
 So it’s easier to reach them.
-Shortlist the places of interest that you and children will both enjoy together.
+Shortlist the places of interest that you and your children will both enjoy together.

 So travel smarter, cheaper and definitely in the company of your children.
 Kids will be kids only once, don’t let them be a barrier to your travel rather let them be a reason to travel.